 Details a systematic instructional process for the education of students with moderate to severe or profound disabilities.
 Includes instructional methods and materials designed to promote the development of skills that are required in school, home, and community settings, and to reduce challenging behaviors.

 View course details in MyPlan: EDSPE 507

 EDSPE 510 Behavioral Measurement and Management in the Classroom (3)

 Characteristics of applied behavior analysis are presented: direct, daily measurement, and the systematic investigation of important variables.
 Representative studies from various applied situations are discussed in terms of dependent and independent variables, research design, reliability, validity, and data analysis.
 Prerequisite: EDSPE 510 or equivalent preparation.
-Offered: WSp.
+Instructors: Schwartz

-EDSPE 514 Fundamentals of Reading for Children with Disabilities (3)
+EDSPE 514 Fundamentals of Reading and Writing for Students with Disabilities (4) R. HUDSON

 EDSPE 515 Problems and Issues in Special Education (3, max.
 9)